Modular Curves and the Refined Distance Conjecture: Introduction

 We will revisit and partially extend the results of~\cite{Blumenhagen:2018nts} in light of the duality of type IIA with the heterotic string.

 The existence of a heterotic dual imposes the structure of a K3 fibration onto $X$ and in particular implies $h^{11}\geq 2$.
 We will restrict our attention to smooth, projective Calabi-Yau threefolds over $\mathbb{P}^1$ with smooth generic K3 fiber.
 Furthermore, we require $h^{11}(X)=2$.
 These assumptions are very restrictive and represent a small corner in the $\mathcal{N}=2$ landscape, but we will see that they nonetheless provide an interesting challenge for the RDC.
 Just as described above, will be able to realize a series of moduli spaces $\mathcal{M}_N$ with parametrically increasing diameter of a certain hybrid phase.
 To be more precise, the volume of the $\mathbb{P}^1$ base is dual to the heterotic dilaton $S_\textup{het}$.
 In the limit of large base, or equivalently weak heterotic string coupling, the moduli space degenerates into the modular curve $\mathbb{H}/\Gamma_0(N)^+$ and we can compute geodesics and distances exactly using the geometry of the upper half plane\footnote{We would like to point out that attempts to obtain large distances in scalar field space by breaking $SL(2,\mathbb{Z})$ to congruence subroups were also made in~\cite{Hebecker:2017lxm}, although in the $\mathcal{N}=1$ setting.}.
 The group $\Gamma_0(N)^+$ is composed out of the congruence subgroup $\Gamma_0(N)$ together with the Fricke involution $T\to -1/(NT)$ and can be thought of as the heterotic T-duality group acting on the torus factor of a very special $\textup{K3}\times T^2$ compactification\footnote{These groups (for prime $N$) were famously studied in the context of monstrous moonshine~\cite{Conway:1979qga}.}.
 In the type IIA frame, the parameter $2N$ is the degree of the K3 fiber, which is polarized by an ample divisor with $L^2=2N$.
+We find empirically that the length of finite distance geodesics that we can realize in the moduli space $\mathcal{M}_N$ grows like $\sim\log(N)$.
+Hence, we would require exponentially large $N$ to generate tension with the RDC.
 In order to construct models with $N>4$, we have to venture outside the realm of toric constructions.
 We will construct several examples as complete intersections in Grassmann bundles\footnote{The problem is somewhat analogous to constructing genus-zero fibered Calabi-Yau threefolds with an $N$-section, which also requires Grassmannian/Pfaffian constructions beyond $N=4$.
-Explicit such Calabi-Yau threefolds with $5$-sections are constructed in~\cite{Knapp:2021vkm}.}.
+Explicit such Calabi-Yau threefolds with $5$-sections are constructed in~\cite{Knapp:2021vkm}.
+See also~\cite{Kimura:2016crs,Kimura:2019bzv} for related constructions involving Grassmannians.}.